 Because occupations involving physical labor dominate the local economy, Lone Rock is generally considered to be a blue-collar town.
 46.00% of the Lone Rock workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lone Rock is a village of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Lone Rock who work in healthcare suport services (11.21%), office and administrative support (8.47%), and maintenance occupations (6.41%).

-A relatively large number of people in Lone Rock telecommute to their jobs.
-Overall, about 10.21% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In Lone Rock, however, the average commute to work is quite long.
 On average, people spend 32.28 minutes each day getting to work, which is significantly higher than the national average.